BTI-US/Lotso-Dev/README.md

 ## Introduction

-Lotso Coins is a decentralized application (dApp) designed for player-versus-player (PvP) gaming, where participants can earn rewards in cryptocurrency.
-This dApp operates on the **Base** blockchain, leveraging its capabilities to enhance the gaming experience through smart contracts.
-Players have the opportunity to connect their digital wallets to the dApp, engaging in an array of games with the potential to win Lotso Coins (LTC).
-Additionally, the dApp showcases a leaderboard, highlighting top players based on their gaming achievements.
-By merging entertainment with the practical use of digital currencies, Lotso Coins aspires to offer an engaging, rewarding gaming environment, simultaneously fostering the broader integration of cryptocurrencies.
+Lotso Coins is a decentralized platform for non-fungible tokens (NFTs), where users can buy, sell, and trade unique digital assets.
+Our platform operates on the **Base** blockchain, utilizing its capabilities to ensure secure ownership and provenance of NFTs through smart contracts.
+Users have the opportunity to connect their digital wallets to the platform, exploring a diverse collection of NFTs across various categories such as art, collectibles, and virtual real estate.
+Additionally, Lotso Coins provides a marketplace for creators to showcase and monetize their digital creations.
+By embracing the world of NFTs, Lotso Coins aims to empower artists, collectors, and enthusiasts, fostering creativity and innovation in the digital realm.

+**Co-Branding with Disney**: We are proud to announce our collaboration with Disney, bringing beloved characters and iconic moments to the world of NFTs.
+Stay tuned for exclusive Disney-themed NFT collections and experiences on Lotso Coins!

 ## Requirements